 Moreover, organizations need to implement cybersecurity solutions to secure their employees from falling victim to such cyber attacks.
 If a potential victim falls prey to such attacks while being in their organization’s network then there is a possibility of huge damage to not only employee’s sensitive information but to the whole organization.

-The tool simulates the top 6 cyber attacks and assesses the cyber risk posture of the organization from people’s point of view.
+The tool simulates the top 6 cyber attacks and assesses the cyber risk posture of the organization from people’s points of view.
 It ensures that employees can recognize cyber attacks with their highly interactive learning modules.
-Reduce the cyber risks existing within your organization up to 90% with ThreatCop!
+Reduce the cyber risks existing within your organization by up to 90% with TSAT from Threatcop!